lopinavir-ritonavir (generic name)

 - Women's Health

-What is this medicine?LOPINAVIR; RITONAVIR (loe PIN a veer; ri TOE na veer) is an antiretroviral medicine.
+What is this medicine?LOPINAVIR; RITONAVIR (loe PIN a veer; ri TOE na veer) is two antiretroviral medicines in one tablet.
 It is used with other medicines to treat HIV.
 This medicine is not a cure for HIV.
 It will not stop the spread of HIV to others.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: